 Head below to learn more about talc in makeup and see what Victor Casale of Cover FX has to say on the subject.

 On Natural Ingredients

 Talc is a natural mineral—the softest mineral on record—and is used in everything from paints to textiles to drugs to, you guessed it, cosmetics.
-"But in cosmetics, specifically, we look for suppliers that mine it in its purest form," explains Casale.
+“But in cosmetics specifically we look for suppliers that mine it in its purest form," explains Casale.
 The naturally occurring mineral is extracted from open-pit mines in the U.S. and around the world.
-"It's milled down very easily, and it's used as an expender in our repertoire."
+"It’s milled down very easily and it’s used as an expender in our repertoire.”
 In other words, it's a dilutant that's paired with pigment for the desired effect.
-"If you take some of that pigment, and you put it on your hand, it's intense.
+“If you take some of that pigment and you put it on your hand it’s intense.
 You have to dilute it.
-You can't sell it that concentrated.
-Talc is the dilutant."
+You can’t sell it that concentrated.
+Talc is the dilutant.”

 On Toxic Ingredients

-So while Casale has reformulated everything at Cover FX to be 100% free of talc, his reasons were aesthetic, as currently no increased risk of lung cancer has been reported with the use of cosmetic talcum powder—a fear when foundations and setting powders might be breathed in with the application.
+So while Casale has reformulated everything at Cover FX to be 100% free of talc, his reasons were aesthetic as currently no increased risk of lung cancer has been reported with the use of cosmetic talcum powder—a fear when foundations and setting powders might be breathed in with application.
 When Casale focuses on the safety of the ingredients in his formulations, he considers the toxicity.
-"I created a policy that we will not formulate any product that has a high toxicity," he says.
+“I created a policy that we will not formulate any product that has a high toxicity,” he declares.
 He refers to the EWG Skin Database, which exists online and as an app, where dermatologists and toxicologists rate the toxicity of products on the market.
-With the exception of sunscreen and salicylic acid to treat acne, which are active ingredients that rank higher, everything Casale uses in his formulations is in the safe zone.
+With the exception of sunscreen and salicylic acid to treat acne, which are active ingredients that rank higher, everything Casale uses in his formulations are in the safe zone.